 We have a beautiful environment around us in Brunswick, and in anyone's idea of paradise, it probably includes clean flowing water and peaceful animals.
 Protecting this environment is part of doubling down on Brunswick's strengths − it enables peace of mind, creativity, and an abundance of new ideas.

 We've been squandering our chances with parties who lost their way decades ago, squabbling about who's getting a piece of a small pie.
 I'm pleading with you, it doesn't have to be like this.
 Let's grow the pie.
-Let's double down on what we do best here − our area is full of artists, innovators, and open-minded go-getters.
-This is what we need to take Brunswick to the next level.
+Let's double down on what we do best here, let's take Brunswick to the next level.

 Our lives can be pretty good in Melbourne, but we can dream so much bigger 🌈